nalapati/sdc-vehicle-detection/README.md

 [![Poject Video Output](https://img.youtube.com/vi/mEcZCQf_txk/0.jpg)](https://www.youtube.com/watch?v=mEcZCQf_txk)

 ## Video Implementation

+### Implementation Sequence

+#### Iteration 1
+Before implementing all the features the order in which this project was really implemented:
+* Car/Non Car sample plots.
+* Simple HOG feature extraction.
+* Use the KITTI dataset to build a simple SVM model.
+* Test model on sample images.
+* Run a simple sliding window in a specific section of the image to retrieve bounding boxes.
+* Detect bounding boxes in a video in a pipeline with a really low threshold (i.e. allow false positives)

+#### Iteration 2
+* Cracking down on accuracy, the first model had a test accuracy of 98.3%, downsampled the image and used the raw pixel values from the RGB image + color histograms in a window to augment HOG features leading to 99.6% accuracy.
+* Tested the new SVM model on new images.

+#### Iteration 3
+* Explored different scale and sizes of windows and locations in the image and overlap in these windows.
+* Tested the pipeline end to end allowing for false positives.

+#### Iteration 4
+* Heatmaps using consecutive frames and removing areas with low ``heat`` values.
+This cuts down false positives after a bit of tuning.
+* Tested the video end to end to get reasonable results.

+#### Iteration 5
+* The pipeline was really slow, cut down evaluation to running the algo on every alternate frame.
+The code processes frames at 2.5fps, can be easily improved to a lot higher rate.

+#### Iteration 6
+* Focus on trees, the vertical edges and side backgrounds caused a lot of false positives causing the detector to think, trees were cars.
+I collected data on trees and augmented the KITTI dataset to drastically reduce false positive due to trees.

 ### Method for handling false positives
 The final pipeline evaluates the search on every alternate frame in the video, and applies a threshold of 8 on the heatmap generated from detections on 10 consecutive frames.
 Essentially a car needs to be found 8 out of 10 frames around the same area for it to be considered a detection.
 (The camera runs at ~20fps, so you have 20frames in a single second of very similar data.).
 This worked well in the project video output.